gekim0519/Fitbit-Analysis/README.md

 **Directory**

-For detailed analysis of the data, click [here](https://github.com/gekim0519/Fitbit-Analysis/blob/master/fitbit_analysis.pdf).
+To view the code and detailed analysis of the data, click [here](https://github.com/gekim0519/Fitbit-Analysis/blob/master/fitbit_analysis.pdf).

 **Background**